-Could it be that the world’s most iconic fizzy drink is off-limits for vegans?
-The title is held by Coca-Cola of course, with its iconic red trucks and unforgettable taste known all over the globe.
+Could it be that the world’s most popular fizzy drink is off-limits for vegans?
+The title is held by Coca-Cola, with its iconic red branding and a taste known all over the globe.
 The beverage giant is also behind favorites such as Fanta, Dr Pepper, Lilt, and Powerade.
-But some of its most renowned sodas contain animal-derived ingredients.
-But the most important question of all is, of course: is Coke vegan friendly?

-This magical brown liquid was born way back in 1886 in Atlanta, Georgia.
+The Coca-Cola drink was born way back in 1886 in Atlanta, Georgia.
 Pharmacist Dr John Stith Pemberton crafted the syrup, serving it inside a jug down the streets outside Jacob’s Pharmacy.
-Here, its main ingredients were cocaine and caffeine: which inspired the name.

-Since then, there have been many iterations, such as Diet Coke, Coca Cola Zero Sugar, and flavors from cherry, vanilla, and even coffee.
+Since then, there have been many iterations, such as Diet Coke, Coca-Cola Zero Sugar, and flavors like cherry, lime, mango, and vanilla.

 Coke ingredients explained